-Masai Mara National Reserve located in Narok, South West of Kenya.
-The Mara is well known for having a high population of wild cats to include: lions and cheetahs among others.
-Lions in Masai Mara live in different groups known as prides , each pride has a different territory, each territory has one alpha male who is the leader dominant male
+Masai Mara National Reserve is well known for having a high population of wild cats to include: lions, Leopards and cheetahs.
+The Park is estimated to be home to about 850 to 900 lions living in different groups known as prides , each pride consists of about 15 to 20 lions and has a different territory, each territory may span to about 20 to 400 square kilometers with one alpha male who is the leader dominant male.

 Male lion coalitions in Masai Mara

-Male lion coalitions in Masai Mara are formed in quite a few different ways; generally the more traditional coalition as observed in The Mara is formed when a group of young males around the same age but not necessarily always the same age leave their mother prides together.
-The other way coalition is formed in Masai Mara is when unrelated males could separate prides will run together to have a greater chance of taking over a better territory as they get older.
+Male lion coalitions in Masai Mara are formed in quite a few different ways; generally the more traditional coalition as observed in The Mara is formed when a group of young males around the same age but not necessarily always the same age leave their mother’s prides together.
+The other way coalition is formed in Masai Mara is when unrelated males with separate prides run together to have a greater chance of taking over a better territory as they get older.

-There’s a very big misperception that male lions have a certain lion that’s more dominant than the other in the coalition’s this however is not true, the coalitions are constantly in flux whoever’s the most angry, the most energized and the least wounded will be the dominant so it completely changes it from day to day.
-The first three male coalitions of the Mara triangle boys dominating and protecting the region are the; sausage tree pride, the in gamma pride and the musketeer pride.
+There’s a very big misperception that among male lions there is a certain lion that’s more dominant than the others in the coalitions.
+This however is not true, the coalitions are constantly in flux whoever is the most angry, the most energized and the least wounded will be the dominant so it completely changes from day to day.
+The first three male coalitions of the Mara located in the Mara triangle are the; sausage tree pride, the in gamma pride and the musketeer pride.

 These coalitions operate both sides of the Mara river and are usually seen at crossing the Mara river (wildebeest crossing) at various stages, the Musketeers hold one of the core territories in the Mara around the main crossings and for the moment they only have the Paradise pride and the maguro prides down with them.
 There are also three male coalitions of the Black Rock boys, the Black Rock boys have a one eyed completely grizzled male, they have multiple prides that they lured over to include the Black Rock pride.